aguestuser/dl/README.md

 ## Running dl <a name="run"></a>

 Okay!
 Time for the main event!
-You can run dl with:
+Now you can run dl with:

 ``` shell
 dl <url_to_download_from> <path_to_save_file_to>